CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

     2 - Avoid creating Objects named "Scene" in the Crocotile3D Object Hierarchy.
 (Scene tab)
             - Including casing variations!
 (Scene, SCENE, sCeNe, etc...)
             - If for some reason you need to have them, place them at TOP of the Object Hierarchy to make it work.
             - This is a special case as "Scene" is the default existing Object in Crocotile3D, it get's applied to all non-grouped-tiles by default.
                 - Again, bear in mind that if you create Objects called "Scene" they will get merged with the non-grouped-tiles into a single Mesh by the Unity importer.

-    3 - If you made sure the above points are avoided and still get an error like "Mesh.colors is out of bounds..." try exporting the .obj file with Merge Vertices disabled in the Crocotile3D export settings and see if it works.
+    3 - If you made sure the above points are avoided and get the error "Mesh.colors is out of bounds..." try exporting the .obj file with Merge Vertices disabled in the Crocotile3D export settings and see if it works.
             - This seems to be due to specific cases where Unity resulting vertices differ from Crocotile3D.